AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-23-putting-things-together-form-validation.markdown

 </extended-input>
 {% endhighlight %}

-I would lie if I did not admit that I really, REALLY like how concise this is in the **HTML**.
-That is a lot less copy-and-paste when creating complex forms!
+This seems to be a very concise way to write our decorator component inside the **HTML**.
+That would be a lot less repeated boilerplating when creating complex forms!

-So what does it take to make this work?
+So how can we make this work?

-A component definition like this:
+With the following component definition object:
 {% highlight javascript %}
 @Component({
   selector: 'extended-input',